 This is part of the Bachelor of Science.

 Start date: 2022

 FOOD502 Food Science

 BIOL501 Biological Sampling and Interpretation

-Plus four elective papers, or two electives and the Research Project paper.
+Plus four elective courses, or two electives and the Research Project course.

 Find out more about industry trends, job descriptions and what employers may be looking for.